ali-zademohammad/ANFIS-adaptive-neuro-fuzzy-inference-system--Prediction/README.md

 # ANFIS Implementation for Viscosity Prediction

-This repository contains a Python implementation of an Adaptive Neuro-Fuzzy Inference System (ANFIS) for predicting viscosity based on temperature and pressure inputs.
-The implementation follows the standard ANFIS architecture with hybrid learning.
+This repository contains an implementation of the **Adaptive Neuro-Fuzzy Inference System (ANFIS)** to predict the viscosity of a fluid based on temperature and pressure inputs.
+Two distinct methods are provided for ANFIS implementation:

+.

+**Hybrid Optimization Approach**: This method uses a combination of fuzzy logic with linear regression and optimization to predict viscosity.
+**PyTorch-based Deep Learning Approach**: This method leverages a neural network with Gaussian membership functions to model the relationship between inputs (temperature and pressure) and viscosity.

+Both methods use an example dataset to demonstrate the models and make predictions.
+The dataset contains temperature, pressure, and viscosity values for a fluid.

 ## Table of Contents
 1. [Introduction](#introduction)